-In this tutorial we will show you how to install OroCRM on Ubuntu 18.04 LTS.
-For those of you who didn’t know, OroCRM is an open-source and simple to utilize CRM with worked in advertising devices for eCommerce business.
+In this tutorial, we will show you how to install OroCRM on Ubuntu 18.04 LTS.
+For those of you who didn’t know, OroCRM is an open-source and simple-to utilize CRM with worked in advertising devices for eCommerce businesses.
 This product is completely focused on the internet business.
 OroCRM offers the best functionalities being adaptable and additionally intense.
-OroCRM can also be easily integrated with popular e-commerce platforms like Magento, MailChimp or Zendesk.
+OroCRM can also be easily integrated with popular e-commerce platforms like Magento, MailChimp, or Zendesk.

 Install OroCRM on Ubuntu 18.04 LTS Bionic Beaver

 Step 1.
 First, make sure that all your system packages are up-to-date by running the following

 apt-get commands in the terminal.

 Step 2.
 Install LAMP (Linux, Apache, MariaDB, and PHP) server.